SolarLune/tetra3d/readme.md

 	// also visualize the depth texture with g.Camera.DepthTexture. screen.DrawImage(g.Camera.ColorTexture, nil)

+	// Note that the resulting texture is indeed just an ordinary *ebiten.Image, so
+	// you can also use this as a texture for a mesh, as an example.

 }

 func (g *Game) Layout(w, h int) (int, int) {

 	// Here, by simply returning the camera's size, we are essentially
-	// scaling the output to the window size and letterboxing as necessary.
+	// scaling the camera's output to the window size and letterboxing as necessary.

-	// If you wanted to extend the camera view according to window size, you would
+	// If you wanted to extend the camera according to window size, you would
 	// have to resize the camera using the new width and height. return g.Camera.Size()

 }

 func main() {